pluxml/PluXml/README.md

 ## Prerequisites

-* PHP 5.6.34 (PHP 7.2.5 for PHPMailer) or higher
+* PHP 5.6.34 or higher until PHP 8.1.2.
+PHP 7.2.5+ is required for PHPMailer.
-* PHP GD library dor medias management
+* PHP GD library for resizing pictures and create thumbnails
-* PHP XML library
+* PHP XML library for parsing data files
 * PHP email sending enabled (not required)
-* Apache mod_rewrite module enabled to use URL rewriting (not required)
+* HTTP server as Apache2 with mod_rewrite module enabled to use URL rewriting (not required), NGinx,..

 ## Installation

-* Get the downloadable release archive on Github or on pluxml.org and unzip it at the root of your site
+* Download the latest release in zip format from [Github](https://github.com/pluxml/PluXml/releases) or from [https://www.pluxml.org](https://www.pluxml.org/download/pluxml-latest.zip) and unzip it at the root of your site
+* Connect to your site.
+Fill in the form for the first user as webmaster.
-* Access your site and follow the installation steps displayed
+* Now your site in ready to serve.
+* Follow the administration link at the bottom of the homepage to access to the back-office.
+Enjoy it !

 ## Update

 * **IMPORTANT** : Backup your PluXml `data` folder
-* Get the PluXml downloadable archive and unzip it at the root of your site
+* Download and unzip the latest release as for a fresh installation
-* Access your site and sollow the update steps displayed
+* Connect to your site and accept for upgrading your datas with the new version of PluXml

 ## Links